A credit builder card is specifically designed to help you build your credit score if you have bad or no credit history.

 We're on a mission to improve the finances of the nation by helping you to spend wisely and save money

-A credit builder card works in similar ways to a regular credit card.
-You’ll be offered an amount you can borrow on the card to make purchases, and you’ll then be required to pay back the amount you’ve borrowed each month.
+A credit builder card works in the same way as a regular credit card.
+You’ll be offered an amount you can borrow on the card to make purchases, and you’ll then be required to pay back at least a minimum amount each month.

 The two main differences between a credit builder card and other credit cards are the amount you’ll be allowed to borrow and the interest rate you’ll be charged if you don’t pay back what you’ve borrowed in full each month.